TibboddiT/dyn-loader/README.md

 zig build run-vulkan_version_musl
 zig build run-x11_window
 zig build run-x11_egl
+zig build run-x11_vulkan_triangle
 ```

+The vulkan examples might need validation layer.
+The EGL one will need `libEGL.so`.

-The following examples will only work on glibc based systems:
+The following examples will only work on glibc based systems (because this lib is compiled against glibc):

 ```
 zig build run-raylib